Skip to main content

 • Workflow fit: Can you integrate it into how you already work?

-• Export and portability: Can you take your highlights, notes, and summaries elsewhere?
+• Export and portability: Can you take your annotations, notes, and summaries elsewhere?

 With those criteria in mind, here are the standout tools.